JustasBan/SpecialTask2023/readme.md

 _Side note: Front-end is based on React, Axios, serve(for production deployment)_

-## Notes on project:\
+## Notes on project:

 There remains TODOs, which make project faulty and not ready for deployment. \
-Example 1: if there is one faulty data field (let's say invalid email format) in .csv file, API doesn't communicate to front-end, so user only knows that there was "Server error"
+__Example 1__: if there is one faulty data field (let's say invalid email format) in .csv file, API doesn't communicate to front-end, so user only knows that there was "Server error" \
-Example 2: end user should know, which user is faulty, for easier data fixing Example 3: API doesn't communicate, that employee exists with identical email or phone number, so front-end only receives "server error"
+__Example 2__: end user should know, which user is faulty, for easier data fixing \
+__Example 3__: API doesn't communicate, that employee exists with identical email or phone number, so front-end only receives "server error"